 Ruud Janssen explains that the original concept was co-created onsite at Meeting Professionals International’s 2011 European Meetings & Events Conference by Linda Pereira, Miranda Ioannou, Midori Connolly, Robert Benninga, Mike van der Vijver, Simon Bucknall, David Bancroft Turner, and Ruud himself.
 Ruud produced a short video of the original session, as well as a longer video of participant testimonials.

 - Enough round tables seating 6-8 people for every participant to have a seat.

 - Flip chart paper that completely covers the tables, a plenty of colored markers at each table

 - Sufficient clear space in the room to hold a one-dimensional human spectrogram for all participants

 The Solution Room is a powerful conference session, typically lasting between 90-120 minutes, which not only engages and connects attendees, but also provides peer-supported advice on their most pressing problems.
-A session of between 20 – 300 people starts with a short introduction followed by a human spectrogram that demonstrates the amount of experience available in the room.
+A session of 20 or more people (the format can handle hundreds of participants) starts with a short introduction followed by a human spectrogram that demonstrates the amount of experience available in the room.
 Next, participants are given some time to think of a problem or challenge they have for which they would like to receive peer advice.
 A second human spectrogram follows which maps participants’ comfort level.